Office 365 Advanced Threat Protection 101: ATP

-Previously, in Part 1 of this Office 365 Advanced Threat Protection 101 article series, we explored how to take your first steps into making your mailboxes more secure by reducing the amount of phishing e-mails sent to your users with ATP Anti-Phishing policies.
-Now in Part 2, we will explore ATP Safe Attachments, which checks to see if email attachments or files are malicious and protects your organization according to the ATP Safe Attachments policy configured by you, the Office 365 administrator.
+Previously, in Part 1 of this Office 365 Advanced Threat Protection 101 article series, we explored how to take your first steps into making your mailboxes more secure by reducing the number of phishing e-mails sent to your users with ATP Anti-Phishing policies.
+Now in Part 2, we will explore ATP Safe Email Attachments, which checks to see if email attachments or files are malicious and protects your organization according to the ATP Safe Attachments policy configured by you, the Office 365 administrator.

 In this article, we’ll discuss how to create an ATP Safe Attachment policy and how to enable ATP protection to files in Microsoft SharePoint Online, OneDrive for Business, and Microsoft Teams.
 Note that I won’t be going into detail of how ATP Safe Attachments works in this article, as Microsoft has already made a great article here.